rohdelab/PyTransKit/README.md

 ![pytranskit_figure](README_figures/pytranskit_figure.png)

 ## Installation
-The library could be installed through pip
+The library can be installed through pip
 ```
 pip install pytranskit
 ```
-Alternately, you could clone/download the repository and add the `pytranskit` directory to your Python path
+Alternately, you can clone/download the repository and add the `pytranskit` directory to your Python path
 ```
 import sys
 sys.path.append('path/to/pytranskit')